deepasarojam-2024/UC-Berkeley-ML-AI/Practical Application III: Comparing Classifiers/README.md

 ![](https://imgur.com/HRjM226.png)

-**Call duration is the most relevant feature**, meaning that longer calls tend to increase successes.
+**Call duration is the most relevant feature**, meaning longer calls increase success.
 Secondly, **the month of contact**.
 Further analysis can show (Figure 6) that success is most likely to occur in the last month of each trimester (March, June, September, and December).
-Such knowledge can be used to shift campaigns to occur in those months.
+Such knowledge can be used to shift campaigns to happen in those months.

 ## Data Understanding
 First, the dataset was analyzed in detail.
 The dataset contained 427K records, with 3 numerical and 13 categorical features: id, price, year, manufacturer, model, condition, cylinders, fuel, title_status, transmission, VIN, drive, size, type, paint_color, and state.